Secure Multi-Source Multicast: Model and Problem Formulation

-\fi we require that the r.h.s will be small, however, this does not guarantee that the l.h.s is small.
+\fi We require that the r.h.s will be small, however, this does not guarantee that the l.h.s is small.
 If the eavesdropper receives message $M_{s,j}$ by any other manner than the Individual-SMSM transmissions, Eve may obtain some information on other messages $M_{s,i}, i \neq j$, from $M_{s,j}$ and $\textbf{Z}_{w}$.
-If it is required to prevent the possibility of such an attack, one can get perfect secrecy using \Cref{constraints}.3, yet at the price of a lower rate, as given in \Cref{SecureGossipAlgorithm}. \end{remark} \begin{remark} For multicast problems and LNC, the condition in $(1)$ can be used with $\epsilon=0$ \cite{li2003linear,ho2006random}.
+If it is required to prevent the possibility of such an attack, one can get perfect secrecy using \Cref{constraints}.3, yet at the price of a lower rate, as given in \Cref{strong-SMSM}. \end{remark} \begin{remark} For multicast problems and LNC, the condition in $(1)$ can be used with $\epsilon=0$ \cite{li2003linear,ho2006random}.
 Yet, we allow a small error to cope with protocols such as randomized gossip \cite{deb2006algebraic,cohen2015network}, which we discuss later in this paper. \end{remark} \begin{remark} The first code construction we consider, given in \Cref{SecureGossipAlgorithmMultiplex}, is based on random coding.
-Therefore, in that case, the individual secrecy constraint will hold only asymptotically, that is, $H(M_{s,j}|\textbf{Z}_{w})/H(M_{s,j})\rightarrow 1$ as $k$ grows.
+Therefore, in that case, the individual secrecy constraint will hold only asymptotically, that is,

+as $k$ grows.
 Then, in \Cref{LinearCodes}, we suggest a structured linear code, which results in zero mutual information, such that there is no requirement for $k$ to grow. \end{remark}